 Dr Yellishetty possesses two decades of promising research and altruistic academic career in Australia, USA and India which enabled him to develop a broad skills base in all aspects of the mining cycle.
-His research and academic work experience at Monash University and CSIRO, Australia, Yale University, USA and IIT Bombay, India have provided him with the opportunity to undertake high quality research work and to contribute significantly to mining engineering discipline and publish widely in reputed high impact journals.
+His research and academic work experience at Monash University and CSIRO, Australia, Yale University, USA and IIT Bombay, India have provided him with the opportunity to undertake high-quality research work and to contribute significantly to mining engineering discipline and publish widely in reputed high impact journals.

-His teaching philosophy combines a solid theoretical background backed by real-world examples, through integration of field-based, project-based and hands-on learning experiences for his students.
-He pioneered the use of a variety of pedagogical practices, such developing industry-centric curriculum and industry-based learning to achieve effective teaching-learning outcomes that not only contributed to the strong student engagement, but have prepared the students for employment within the Australian and the global mining industry.
+His teaching philosophy combines a solid theoretical background backed by real-world examples, through the integration of field-based, project-based and hands-on learning experiences for his students.
+He pioneered the use of a variety of pedagogical practices, such as developing industry-centric curriculum and industry-based learning to achieve effective teaching-learning outcomes that not only contributed to the strong student engagement but have prepared the students for employment within the Australian and the global mining industry.

 Mine rehabilitation and closure

 Sustainability frameworks/tools and their application mining industry

 o industrial ecology, life cycle thinking, substance flow and material flow analysis

 Australian Endeavour Fellow and MAusIMM (CP)